helm/charts/stable/datadog/README.md

 #### From 1.0.0 onwards

 Starting with version 1.0.0, this chart does not support deploying Agent 5.x anymore.
-If you cannot upgrade to Agent 6.x, you can use a previous version of the chart by calling helm install with `--version 0.18.0`.
+If you cannot upgrade to Agent 6.x or later, you can use a previous version of the chart by calling helm install with `--version 0.18.0`.

 See [0.18.1's README](https://github.com/helm/charts/blob/847f737479bb78d89f8fb650db25627558fbe1f0/stable/datadog/README.md) to see which options were supported at the time.